keithalewis/math/simple.md

-There is a clear trajectory in mathematical finance starting from Black, Scholes, and Merton valuing an option to expand the universe of instruments, incorporate credit and liquidity considerations, and make model assumptions explicit.
+There is a clear trajectory in mathematical finance starting from Black, Scholes, and Merton valuing an option to expanding the universe of instruments, incorporate credit and liquidity considerations, and make model assumptions explicit.
 Realistic models must allow for the empirical fact that not all market participants act optimally.